San Sebastián metropolitan area

-San Sebastián metropolitan area is an area in the province of Gipuzkoa (Spain) which extends into France.
+San Sebastián metropolitan area is an area in the province of Gipuzkoa (Spain) which extends into Labourd (France).
 It includes, besides the city of San Sebastián, a number of nearby municipalities, some of them bordering.
 Its total population is 405,099 inhabitants, with its extension of 372.86 square kilometres.
 It is the 19 th urban agglomeration of Spain in terms of population.